Rust-Trends/honeypot/README.md

 ### 2.2.1 Handling Connections
 Each incoming connection is handled in a separate thread to avoid blocking the main loop.
 This way, the honeypot can handle multiple connections simultaneously.
 The `handle_client` function reads data from the incoming stream, logs it to a file, and prints it to the console.
 The `get_epoch_time` function generates a timestamp for the log file name.

 The TcpListener is bound to `0.0.0.0:2222`, which means it listens on all available network interfaces on port 2222.
 This allows the honeypot to accept connections from any IP address.
 The `listener.incoming()` method returns an iterator over incoming connections (infinitely), which we loop over to handle each connection.
+Great job!
+You’ve set up your first TCP listener.

 The TcpStream represents the connection to a client.
 We use `stream.peer_addr()` to get the IP address of the client.
 If the address is successfully retrieved, we convert it to a string; otherwise, we use "Unknown".
 We then create a buffer to read data from the stream and a file to log the incoming data.